 Visible To - Restrict the feature to only certain Groups.

 Ratings & Reviews - Control if and how attendees can rate and review sponsor profiles.
-Ratings and Reviews will appear on the Metrics page and in the Metrics export for sponsors and exhibitors.
+Ratings & Reviews appear on the Metrics page and in the Metrics export for sponsors and exhibitors.

 View - Choose between Grid View and List View.
 For the best sponsorship opportunities, we recommend Grid View so you can embed content with the Content Provider option and enable Chat as described below.

 Add sponsor profiles

-This will take you to the Sponsors page.
-From here, you can either click the New Item button, or click the Categories tab to set up categories for different types of sponsors.
-Since Categories have to already exist before you can assign sponsors to them, let's take a look at Categories first.
+This takes you to the Sponsors page.
+From here, either click the New Item button, or click the Categories tab to set up categories for different types of sponsors.

 In the modal that appears, fill in the following information:

-Icon - Set a custom icon for the profile.
-Click Upload Image to upload a custom icon, or click Select Icon to choose one from our icon library.
-Custom icons must be 1:1 aspect ratio JPG or PNG images no less than 100px and no more than 500px.
+Icon - Click Upload Image to upload a custom icon, or click Select Icon to choose one from our icon library.
+See our Image Dimensions Quick Reference for dimension and file type requirements.

-Name (required) - The official name of the sponsor that attendees will see in your event.
+Name (required) - The sponsor's official name that attendees see.

 Label/Subtitle - An additional line of text that appears under the sponsor Name.
 This could be the company tagline or a little more information about them.

-Location - this lets you select a Map location where in-person attendees can find a sponsor booth.
+Location - Select a Map location where in-person attendees can find a sponsor booth.

-Category - Select the Category the sponsor belongs to, if applicable.
+Category - Select the Category the sponsor belongs to.
 Attendees can use categories to filter sponsors.
 They're also a great way to highlight sponsors at a higher sponsorship tier.

-Booth Size - Booths can be Small, Medium or Large.
+Booth Size/Booth Cover - Booths can be Small, Medium or Large.
 If you select Small, the sponsor profile won't have a cover image.
 If you select Medium or Large, you can click Upload Image and follow the prompts in the uploader.
 See our Image Dimensions Quick Reference for dimension and file type requirements.
 The Booth Cover image appears above each sponsor in the Sponsors list.

-Content Provider - Upload a PDF file or enter a URL to a website, or link to content hosted on a variety of popular sites like YouTube, Vimeo, Twitch, and Facebook.
-The content will appear inside your Socio Event on the Web App, provided the URL is embeddable.
+Content Provider - Upload a PDF file, use Video on Demand content, enter a URL to a website, or link to content hosted on a variety of popular sites like YouTube, Vimeo, Twitch, and Facebook.
+As long as the content is embeddable, it appears inside the sponsor profile in the Web App.
 Mobile App users will see a button that lets them access the content.

-Add Internal Links - Link the sponsor to other features of your event, such as Agenda sessions, Live Stream features, and more.
-See our Internal Links article for a full list of items in Socio that can be Internally Linked, check this out!
+Add Internal Links - Link the sponsor profile to other features in your event, such as Agenda sessions, Live Stream features, and more.
+See our Internal Links article for a full list of items that use Internal Links.

-Attendee Engagement - Toggle Chat on or off for the sponsor.
-Chat is a great way for attendees to engage with sponsors and exhibitors.
-If you enable chat, ensure that at least one representative from the sponsor has an attendee profile in the event so they can respond to attendee chats!
+Attendee Engagement (Chat) - Chat is a great way for attendees to engage with sponsors and exhibitors.
+If you enable chat, make sure that at least one representative from the sponsor has an attendee profile in the event so they can respond to attendee chats.

 Attachments - Click Upload Attachment(s) and follow the prompts in the uploader to upload PDF, JPEG, PNG, or TIFF files.
-After you've uploaded files, you can click the Settings (⚙️) icon next to an item to rename or delete it.
+After you've uploaded files, click the Settings (⚙️) icon next to an item to rename or delete it.